DreamWorks-SoftBank talks may augur Hollywood dealmaking wave

+RLJ Lodging Trust said on Monday it would buy peer FelCor Lodging Trust Inc , making it one of the biggest U.S. lodging real estate investment trusts.

-LOS ANGELES DreamWorks Animation SKG Inc's talks about taking on a Japanese owner highlight the challenges facing Hollywood's smaller studios in remaining independent and could prompt a string of other deals.
+LOS ANGELES DreamWorks Animation SKG Inc could soon have a new Japanese owner in a deal that highlights the challenges facing Hollywood's smaller studios in remaining independent and could prompt a string of other deals.

-Over the weekend, a source said DreamWorks, the studio best known for movie franchises including "Shrek" and "Madagascar," had held talks about a possible sale to SoftBank Corp, the cash-rich Japanese communications and media company.
+Over the weekend, a source said DreamWorks, the studio best known for movie franchises including "Shrek" and "Madagascar," was in talks about a possible sale to SoftBank Corp, the cash-rich Japanese communications and media company.

 Many smaller, independent studios produce only a handful of movies each year, making them especially vulnerable to box office disappointments, such as those that DreamWorks has produced lately with "Rise of the Guardians," "Mr. Peabody & Sherman" and "Turbo."
 And they don't have the other businesses like cable channels or theme parks to help ride out film flops.